Biodiversity & Species Conservation

 During the last century, human impacts on our planet have led to an increasing and alarming loss of biodiversity.
 Scientists estimate that current extinction rates exceed those of prehistoric mass extinctions.
 Loss of biodiversity also means loss of genetic diversity and loss of ecosystems.

 Loss of suitable habitat is the major cause for declines in species populations.
-Development, wetland filling, and other activities not only reduce the total amount of habitat, but also fragment remaining forest, grassland, and wetland habitat into patches too small and too isolated to support some animal species.
+Development, wetland filling, and other activities reduce the total amount of habitat.
+These activities also fragment remaining forest, grassland, and wetland habitat into patches too small and too isolated to support some animal species.

-In addition, the spread of invasive non-native species has dramatically changed the composition of New York's lands and wildlife, often reducing or replacing native species populations.
+In addition, the spread of invasive non-native species has dramatically changed the composition of New York's lands and wildlife.
+They often reduce or replace native species populations.
 For example, the chestnut blight fungus from Asia nearly wiped out the American chestnut within 30 years.
 Now, this formerly common and tall tree is much reduced in number and in size.

-While pollution has been greatly reduced over the last 40 years, acid rain, pesticides, and fertilizers still alter the chemical balance of New York's lakes and rivers to the detriment of fish and other aquatic life.
+Pollution has been greatly reduced over the last 40 years.
+However, acid rain, pesticides, and fertilizers still alter the chemical balance of New York's lakes and rivers to the detriment of fish and other aquatic life.

-In the past, unregulated commercial hunting decimated populations of many species, and even led to the extinction of the passenger pigeon, once abundant in New York.
+In the past, unregulated commercial hunting decimated populations of many species.
+This even led to the extinction of the passenger pigeon, once abundant in New York.
 Today, turtles and snakes continue to be poached and collected illegally for the pet trade.
 Worldwide, populations of many fish species are threatened by overharvesting.

 Climate change may cause some species to shift their ranges out of New York State or to higher elevations.
 Other species may be able to adapt to the new conditions.
 Those species which cannot move or adapt may eventually disappear altogether.